steadforce/harbor-day2-operator/README.md

 ### projects.json

-A list of projects and metadata.
+A list of projects and their metadata.

 ```json
 [